FloresEzequiel/Expenses-Reimbursement-System/README.md

 * Finance managers can log in and view all pending and resolved reimbursement requests of all the employees
 * All passwords are encrytped in the database
 * Finance managers are authorized to approve and deny requests for expense reimbursement
+* To reorganize the different reimbursement requests you can just click on the table headings, you can do this with the headings: resolved date, status, submitted date, amount and reimbursement id

 To-do list:
 * Add a feature that will allow employees to submite an image of a receipt